Mentorship Programs

 The Author Mentorship Program focuses on pairing less experienced authors with senior researchers to provide feedback on their paper submission, with the overall goal of improving submission quality and fostering future collaboration.
 The pairing process will be performed based on common research interests between the mentor and mentees.

-Note that mentors will not discuss possible paper ideas with the mentees, and hence, mentees who do not already have a paper idea should not participate in this program.
-Further, authors who do not intend to submit a paper to ML4H 2024 should not participate in this program.
+Note that the role of the mentor is to provide feedback on an existing project in preparation for ML4H 2025, and hence, mentees who do not already have a paper idea or do not intend to submit a paper to ML4H 2025 should not participate in this program.

 We especially encourage less experienced authors and participants from underrepresented groups to sign up as mentees, as well as senior community members to serve as mentors for these programs.
 This program involves two months of mentorship.
-Mentees will receive mentorship throughout various stages of their work, with mentors giving feedback/suggestions for improvement on aspects such as (1) the direction of the design; (2) models and experiments; (3) results analysis; (4) presentation/organization of the final paper they plan to submit to ML4H 2024.
+Mentees will receive mentorship throughout various stages of their work, with mentors giving feedback/suggestions in areas such as (1) the direction of the overall project, (2) modeling and experimental design, (3) analysis of the results, and (4) presentation/organization of the final paper they plan to submit to ML4H 2025.

 Timeline